 - Midterm Grades

 Midterm Grade Rosters will be created on-line for all courses.
 Midterm grades are intended to inform students of their academic progress; they do not become part of a permanent student record.
-In courses in which student work has been evaluated before midterm, one of the following two grades will be awarded: S – Satisfactory U – Unsatisfactory.
-A midterm grade of unsatisfactory ("U") should be recognized as indicating undergraduate performance below the level of a "C" grade.
-For those courses in which no student work has been evaluated before midterm, the report will show an "N" for each student.
+In courses in which student work has been evaluated before midterm, one of the following two grades will be awarded: S – Satisfactory or U – Unsatisfactory.
+For undergraduate students, a midterm grade of unsatisfactory (U) indicates performance below the level of a C grade (that is, performance at the C-, D, or F level).
+For graduate students, a midterm grade of U indicates performance below the expected level at the time the grade is given.
+For those courses in which no student work has been evaluated before midterm, the report will show a N for each student.

 - Posting Grades